Light-induced trion-exciton competition revealed by ultrafast photoemission: End Matter

-The rate equations presented in Eq.\ref{rate_eq} were solved numerically and fitted to the experimental data of each fluence.
-The results are summarized in table \ref{tab:rate_eq}.
-The rate equation follows the dynamics of photo-excited electrons and holes, tracing the formation and decay of excitons and trions.
+\textit{Appendix A - details on rate equations and initial conditions}: The rate equations follow the dynamics of photo-excited electrons and holes, tracing the formation and decay of excitons and trions.
 The initial condition reflects the effect of the ultrafast pump pulse, which promotes electrons into the CB and leaves the same number of holes in the valence band.
-To avoid numerical instabilities and erroneous favoring of the two-particle process, the hard initial condition $n_e(t=0)=n_h(t=0)=1$ is replaced with a smoothed introduction of holes and electrons, over a timescale representing the pump pulse duration:
+To avoid numerical instabilities and erroneous favoring of the two-particle process, the hard initial condition $n_e(t=0)=n_h(t=0)=const$ is replaced with a smoothed introduction of holes and electrons, over a timescale representing the pump pulse duration:

-With $S=\frac{1}{\sqrt{2\pi\Delta_{t}}}e^{-\frac{(t-3\Delta_{t})^2}{2\Delta_{t}^2}}$ acting as a source of electrons and holes at early stages of the numerical calculation.
-The Gaussian shape of $S$ follows the envelope of a generic ultrafast pulse with duration $\Delta_{t}$.
-The value of $\Delta_{t}$ was set to $50$~fs, to match the experimental setup.
-The prefactor was chosen such that the total amount of electrons (and equivalently holes) injected is unity (up to some loss due to the truncation of the negative time axis), thus introducing a convenient scale for discussing quasiparticle numbers.
-The time axis of the simulation is shifted after the calculation concludes by $3\Delta_{t}=150$~fs such that $t=0$ coincides with the peak of $S$, matching the convention of the experimental data.
+With $S(t)=\frac{1}{\sqrt{2\pi}\Delta_{t}}e^{-\frac{(t-3\Delta_{t})^2}{2\Delta_{t}^2}}$ acting as a source of electrons and holes at early stages of the numerical calculation.
+The Gaussian shape of $S$ follows the envelope of a generic ultrafast pulse.
+The value of $\Delta_{t}$ was set to $25$~fs, to match the experimental setup.
+The prefactor is set to be the fluence $F$ multiplied by a constant $p$ for converting from fluence to the scale of particle number.
+The value of $p$ was fitted globally to keep the fluence hierarchy between sets (single value for all three fluences), the same value was later used for the analysis of the aged sample (see below).
+The experimental data is always normalized to 1, with the corresponding intensity normalization of the model given by the fit.
+For the fresh sample data, the small (and unavoidable) equilibrium trion signal is subtracted prior to normalization.
+The time axis of the simulation is shifted after the calculation concludes by $3\Delta_{t}=75$~fs such that $t=0$ coincides with the peak of $S(t)$, matching the convention of the experimental data.
+Only delay values $\geq175$~fs were accounted for in the fit to avoid earlier delays when the system still thermalizes after the pump pulse, and where the QPF parameters are not reliably fitted across all fluences.

-The experimental data curves for the total quasiparticle number were obtained from the fitted QPF parameters by multiplying the fitted amplitude $A$ and the width $\sigma$ of the Gaussian portion of Eq.\ref{QPF_fit}.
-Background from negative delays is subtracted from each curve to remove the small contribution from equilibrium trions, caused by slight electron doping that develops with aging.
-The experimental curves were fitted to $n_x(t)+n_{t}(t)$, yielding the optimal values for the rates $\alpha_{1p}$ and $\alpha_{2p}$, followed by normalization to the peak of $n_x(t)+n_{t}(t)$ to match the aforementioned scale of quasiparticle numbers.
-Only delay values $\geq175$~fs were accounted for in the fit in order to avoid earlier delays where the system still thermalizes following the pump pulse, and where the QPF parameters are not reliably fitted for all fluences.